laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 * Install all prerequisite modules
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```
-* The moisan2011 package is required, it can either be installed automatically (as above via *requirements.txt*) or manually from [GitHub](https://github.com/sbrisard/moisan2011).
+* The moisan2011 package is required, it can either be installed automatically as above via *requirements.txt* or manually from [GitHub](https://github.com/sbrisard/moisan2011).